 top of page

-After taking part in the Know Your Northumberland Gold Ambassador programme this spring, I’ve come away with a renewed appreciation for just how much this county has to offer—hidden gems, breathtaking views, and stories waiting around every corner.
+After taking part in the Know Your Northumberland Gold Ambassador programme this spring, I’ve come away with a renewed appreciation for just how much this county has to offer.
+There are hidden gems, breathtaking views, and stories waiting around every corner.
 Even places I thought I knew inside out revealed something new.

 First up, Hadrian’s Wall corridor...